Translators & Interpreters for Non-English-Speaking Home Buyers

 Virtually all LEP persons have limited English proficiency because either they or their family members are from non-English speaking countries.
 In the U.S., 61% of people born in Latin America, and 46% of people born in Asia are LEP.
 By contrast, 2% of persons born in the U.S. are LEP.

 Those statistics show that Hispanics are currently driving the housing market in this country, and a good number of Spanish-speaking individuals in the U.S. are LEP individuals.
-Accordingly, companies involved in real estate transactions would be wise to accommodate for LEP (particularly Spanish-speaking) individuals.
+Accordingly, companies involved in real estate transactions would be wise to accommodate for LEP (particularly Spanish-speaking) individuals by providing English to Spanish legal translation services.

-Federal and State Government Responses to Help LEP Individuals
+Federal and State Government Translation Requirements to Help LEP Individuals

 The need to ensure that LEP individuals have access to goods and services in the same manner as those fluent in English has prompted both federal and state governments to put appropriate regulations in place.
 In 2000, President Bill Clinton pioneered the effort by issuing Executive Order 13166, titled “Improving Access to Services for Persons with Limited English Proficiency.”
 The Department of Justice provided “LEP Guidance to Recipients” to enforce that Executive Order, setting forth rules that federal agencies should follow to accommodate LEP individuals who receive federal funds or services.